m1k1o/neko-rooms/docs/README.md

 ## path prefix

 Room names are by default put to root directory.
-If you want to have custom path prefix, you can specify it using evn variable:
+If you want to have custom path prefix, you can specify it using env variable:

 ```
-NEKO_ROOMS_INSTANCE_PATH_PREFIX=/test/
+NEKO_ROOMS_PATH_PREFIX=/test/
 ```

+Now room will be available at `example.org/test/<room-name>` instead of `example.org/<room-name>`.